Samurai Cop 2: Deadly Vengeance: Production

-Robert Z'Dar, who played Yamashita in the first film, was to reprise his role in the sequel but died during production and his scenes were never shot.
-The film is dedicated in memory of him and the first film's creator, Amir Shervan.
+Robert Z'Dar, who played Yamashita in the first film, was planned to reprise his role in the sequel but died during production before he could shoot his scenes.
+The film is dedicated in memory of him and the first film's writer and director, Amir Shervan, who died in 2006.

 The feature documentary Enter the Samurai, which chronicles the making of Samurai Cop 2, was released on July 22, 2016.

 Following the release of the original Samurai Cop, lead actor Matthew Karedas (then called Matthew Hannon) was presumed dead by fans as there had been no communication from him.
-Fuelling these rumors, a member of the production team of Samurai Cop also called Matthew Hannon did in fact pass away.

-However, the lead actor Matthew who by then changed his surname from Hannon to Karedas, was keeping an eye on the film "reading IMDB comments" and was urged by his daughter to reveal that he was not in fact dead, leading him to post a Youtube video.
-This posting of this video lead to Matthew regaining a massive amount of notoriety and the successful Kickstarter campaign which lead to Samurai Cop 2.
+Fuelling these rumors, a member of the production team of Samurai Cop also stated Hannon had died.
+However, Hannon was keeping an eye on the film "reading IMDB comments" and was urged by his daughter to reveal that he was not in fact dead, leading him to post a YouTube video.
+This posting of this video lead to Hannon regaining notoriety and the successful Kickstarter campaign which lead to Samurai Cop 2.